pmelvin43/sailsnap-saas/README.md

 ## License

 This project is licensed under a proprietary license.
-See the `LICENSE` file for details.
+See the [LICENSE.txt](./LICENSE.txt)file for details.